AI-SysBio/Germinal-Center/README.md

-# A Probabilistic agent based model of the Germinal Center reaction
+# A Probabilistic model of the Germinal Center reaction

 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/GerminalCenter/master/GC.png" width=400>
 Germinal centers (GCs) are specialized compartments within the secondary lymphoid organs where B cells proliferate, differentiate, and mutate their antibody genes in response to the presence of foreign antigens.
 Through the GC lifespan, interclonal competition between B cells leads to increased affinity of the B cell receptors for antigens accompanied by a loss of clonal diversity.
 This repository contains the python implementation of a quantitative stochastic model of the GC reaction, that explicitly models B cell receptors as sequences of nucleotides undergoing random somatic mutations [1].